Run your functions from a package file in Azure

 • When deploying your function app to Windows, you should set WEBSITE_RUN_FROM_PACKAGE to 1 and publish with zip deployment.

-• When you run from a package, the wwwroot folder becomes read-only and you'll receive an error when writing files to this directory.
+• When you run from a package, the wwwroot folder is read-only and you receive an error if you write files to this directory.
 Files are also read-only in the Azure portal.

-• The maximum size for a deployment package file is currently 1 GB.
+• The maximum size for a deployment package file is 1 GB.

-• You can't use local cache when running from a deployment package.
+• You can't use the local cache when running from a deployment package.

 • If your project needs to use remote build, don't use the WEBSITE_RUN_FROM_PACKAGE app setting.
-Instead add the SCM_DO_BUILD_DURING_DEPLOYMENT=true deployment customization app setting.
+Instead, add the SCM_DO_BUILD_DURING_DEPLOYMENT=true deployment customization app setting.
 For Linux, also add the ENABLE_ORYX_BUILD=true setting.
-To learn more, see Remote build.
+For more information, see Remote build.

 Note